NovaObrien/farming-clicker/README.md

 5. Need a way for player to restart game, an options menu of sorts.

-6. Need a way to add sound
+6. Need Artwork for farm types

 <!-- WORKING 7.
 OTB logic needs finished for rest of cases -->